jzelAdmin2006/M450-BadBank/README.md

 If the file `alice-bob.bbtl` is put into the `INPUT` folder, its processing will start after `FREQUENCY` seconds the latest.
 If multiple files are put into the `INPUT` folder, they will be processed in alphabetical order (case-sensitive).

+**Input files will be deleted after processing!** So better create a backup for them while testing.

 The result will be published as `alice-bob.bbrf` (_BadBank Reporting Format_) in the `OUTPUT` folder:

     Alice 55.00